Vlad-PLK/vlad-plk.github.io/_posts/2025-09-07-Settings-For-MyWork.md

 **DevOps Workflow Understanding**: Gained insight into how all these tools work together in a typical DevOps pipeline - from local development through containerization to orchestration and deployment.

-## 🔄 Daily Reflection
+## ⏭️ Next Steps & Closing Thoughts

 This was essential groundwork that will pay dividends throughout the entire journey.
 While it wasn't glamorous, having a rock-solid development environment means I can focus on learning DevOps concepts rather than wrestling with tool problems.

-The verification and testing phase was crucial - it's better to discover and fix issues now rather than mid-project when I'm trying to learn complex concepts.
+The verification and testing phase was crucial - it's better to discover and fix issues now rather than mid-project when trying to learn complex concepts.

-## ⏭️ Tomorrow's Plan

-Start building hands-on Linux server administration skills by setting up a dedicated Debian VM.
-Time to move beyond command-line practice and start configuring real server environments.

-I'm planning to rebuild and enhance the classic "Born2BeRoot" project with a DevOps twist - turning it into a proper server setup that demonstrates real-world system administration capabilities! 🏗️
+Next up: building hands-on Linux server administration skills by setting up a dedicated Debian VM.
+Time to move beyond command-line practice and start configuring real server environments by rebuilding and enhancing the classic "Born2BeRoot" project with a DevOps twist! 🏗️